 - a.
 At inception, the loan was secured with collateral possessing a loan value adequate to protect the Bank from loss; - b.
 The loan exhibited two or more years of satisfactory repayment with a reasonable reduction of the principal balance; - c.
 During the period that the loan has been outstanding, there has been no evidence of any credit weakness.
 Some examples of weakness include slow payment, lack of cooperation by the borrower, breach of loan covenants, or the business is in an industry which is known to be experiencing problems.
 If any of the credit weaknesses is observed, a lower risk grade is warranted. - 5.
 Four (4) Satisfactory / Monitored.
 A "4" (Satisfactory/Monitored) risk grade may be established for a loan considered satisfactory but which is of average credit risk due to financial weakness or uncertainty.
 The loans warrant a higher than average level of monitoring to ensure that weaknesses do not advance.
 The level of risk in Satisfactory/Monitored classification is considered acceptable and within normal underwriting guidelines, so long as the loan is given management supervision. - 6.
 Five (5) Special Mention.
 Loans that possess some credit deficiency or potential weakness which deserves close attention, but which do not yet warrant substandard classification.
 Such loans pose unwarranted financial risk that, if not corrected, could weaken the loan and increase risk in the future.
-The key distinctions of a 5 (Special Mention) classification are that (1) it is indicative of an unwarranted level of risk, and (2) weaknesses are considered "potential", versus "defined", impairments to the primary source of loan repayment and collateral. - 7.
-Six (6) Substandard.
-One or more of the following characteristics may be exhibited in loans classified substandard: - a.
-Loans, which possess a defined credit weakness and the likelihood that a loan will be paid from the primary source, are uncertain.
-Financial deterioration is underway and very close attention is warranted to ensure that the loan is collected without loss
+The key distinctions of a 5 (Special Mention) classification are that (1) it is indicative of an unwarranted level of risk, and (2) weaknesses are considered "potential", versus "defined", impairments to the primary source of loan repayment and collateral.

-Notes to Consolidated Financial Statements December 31, 2015, 2014, and 2013
+Notes to Consolidated Financial Statements December 31, 2016, 2015, 2014